ZedPea/brainfuck-interpreter/README.md

 You will need ghc installed.
 I suggest downloading the haskell platform, which should be in your repositories.

-Note that some intermediate compile files will be left around, brainfuck-interpreter.hi and brainfuck-interpreter.o.
+Note that some intermediate compile files will be left around, brainfuck-interpreter.hi, brainfuck-interpreter.o, Utilities.hi, and Utilities.hi.
 You can delete these if you wish.

 #### Running the program
 Run